 Issues identified through the environmental review process will be addressed and in some cases mitigation measures implemented either before or during the construction process.
 The program may pay for mitigation of issues identified during the environmental review such as identification of lead paint, if it is deemed an eligible activity.
 Homeowners will receive all federally required notifications.

 The environmental review is a separate and distinct review from any other review.
 Other previously performed (or homeowner-provided) environmental reviews will not satisfy the program’s requirements but can be taken into consideration in the review process.
-If an environmental condition identified on a homeowner’s property cannot be cleared, the property may not be eligible for assistance.Elevation Requirements
+If an environmental condition identified on a homeowner’s property cannot be cleared, the property may not be eligible for assistance.

+During the environmental review, the program may determine that due to extraordinary environmental conditions, the site is not feasible for demolition and reconstruction.
+In these cases, the property may be determined ineligible for assistance.
+In these cases, the homeowner may receive assistance through relocation and reconstruction.

+Elevation Requirements

-Homeowner files are evaluated in detail to determine elevation requirements.
+Property files are evaluated in detail to determine elevation requirements.
 The factors that go into a determination of whether elevation will be required or not include location of the structure inside a floodplain, local jurisdiction determination of substantial damage/substantial improvement (if available), and the benefit for which the applicant will qualify based on his or her structure type.
-The program will not engage in elevation activities as a standalone measure that is not connected to the repair of Michael damages.
+The program will not engage in elevation activities as a standalone measure that is not connected to the repair of Michael damage.

 Substantially damaged homes, as determined by the local jurisdiction, will require elevation to the program’s two feet above the Base Flood Elevation (BFE) requirement or the local requirement, whichever is higher.
 Homes that will be substantially improved by the program, as determined by the local jurisdiction’s evaluation of program scope during the permitting process, will require elevation to the program’s two feet above the BFE requirement or local requirement, whichever is higher.